alansa90/Desafio-api-maintenance-labs-exams/README.md

 - It's possible to list the laboratories and exams, only those with active status are returned.

-- It's possible to reactivate an exam or laboratory, just use the patch route and include the new status to perform the update
+- It's possible to reactivate an exam or laboratory, just use the patch route and include the new status to perform the update.

 - The delete option only changes the status to inactive, keeping the data in the database.